theBowja/genshin-db/readme.md

 ## Setup

 There are various ways you can add `genshin-db` to your project.
-Each has their pros and cons.

 ### Node